 There is some debate over the birth of Bowmore.
-A gentleman by the name of John Simpson took out a license to distill whisky in 1816 but the distillery claim whisky was made on the site as far back as 1779.
+A gentleman by the name of John Simpson took out a license to distill whisky in 1816 but there are claims that it was being made on the site as far back as 1779.
 Whatever the case, the distillery came under the ownership of Glasgow blenders Wm. & Jas.
-Mutter in 1837 and began to gain a significant reputation – even Windsor Castle were requesting casks in 1841.
+Mutter in 1837 and from there it began to gain a significant reputation – even Windsor Castle were requesting casks in 1841.

-Like many of Scotland’s distilleries, Bowmore ceased production during World War II but went on to have a role in events when it’s buildings became home to the RAF Coastal Command.
-The command’s primary function was to protect allied convoys in the Atlantic against attack from the German U-Boats below and Luftwaffe above.
+Like many of Scotland’s distilleries, Bowmore ceased production during World War II but went on to have a role in the proceedings when it’s buildings housed the RAF Coastal Command.
+The command’s primary function was to protect allied convoys in the Atlantic against attack from German U-Boats below and the Luftwaffe.
 They saw regular action throughout the war and completed over one million flying hours, destroying some 200 U-Boats along the way.
-A high toll was paid for this success though – 5,866 Coastal Command personnel were killed in action.
+A high toll was paid for their success though – 5,866 Coastal Command personnel were killed in action.

 One particularly tragic event took place on the evening of 24th January 1943.
 The Sunderland flying-boat MK111 DV of 246 Squadron was returning to Bowmore from patrol over the north Atlantic.
-A gale was blowing and the order went out to divert to Oban.
-However, due to poor communications this went unheeded and the plane attempted to land as normal on Loch Indaal.
+A gale was blowing and an order was sent to divert the plane to Oban.
+However, due to a communication fault, this order went unheeded and the plane attempted to land, as originally planned, on Loch Indaal.
 Exactly what happened is unclear but the plane undershot the Loch and crashed into the coast at Blackrock.
 Of the 12 crew on board, 11 men walked away from the crash only to realise that the rear gunner was still trapped in the turret.
 8 of the crew were uninjured and returned to free him but arrived just as the depth charges on board exploded.
 The 8 rescuers and rear gunner were all killed, leaving the captain and two other walking wounded the only survivors.

 It’s just one of so many tragic stories from those dark years.
 Peace (of a sort) would return to the world in 1945 and distillation soon began again at Bowmore.
 Later, in 1963 it was bought by one Stanley P. Morrison who went on to create Morrison Bowmore Ltd which in turn was acquired by Japanese owned Beam-Suntory in 2014.
 Today their core range comprises of a Non Age Statement ‘Small Batch’, a 12 Year Old, the 15 Year Old ‘Darkest’, an 18 Year Old and a 25 Year Old.